 - Make sure that you have completed the pre-requisite check for the in-console upgrade.
 Make sure to create a pre-prod collection to test the client upgrade.

 - Ensure that you have completed the setup of the service window at the primary server so that we can control the upgrade of the SCCM CB primary server from CB 1606 to 1610.
 I would recommend scheduling this to the date and time you want to complete the in-console upgrade of the primary server.
 Otherwise, once the CAS is successfully upgraded to 1610 and the package replication is completed, the primary server will automatically start the upgrade process.

 - Check all the site system status are ok and make sure there are no errors.

 - Make sure all the boundary groups are ok after the upgrade.
 More details in this comparison video about boundary group changes here.

-- Make sure, you plan SCCM/ConfigMgr 2012 clients upgrade to CB 1610 in a phase-wise manner.
+- Make sure you plan for SCCM/ConfigMgr 2012 clients to upgrade to CB 1610 phase-wise.